Music City Loop

-The Music City Loop is a planned underground transit tunnel in Nashville, Tennessee, United States, connecting downtown Nashville to the Nashville International Airport (BNA).
-The Boring Company plans to complete the project in 2026 at the earliest.
+The Music City Loop is a planned underground transit tunnel in Nashville, Tennessee, United States, that would connect downtown Nashville to the Nashville International Airport (BNA).
+The Boring Company initially planned to complete the project in 2026 at the earliest.

 Background

 Prior to the announcement of the project, there had been a previous proposal to construct underground tunnels in and around downtown Nashville for the purpose of improving public transit.
 In 2018, voters rejected Let's Move Nashville, a comprehensive transit plan which would have included the construction of a 1.8 mi light rail tunnel in downtown.